 We have adopted a special policy for this part of the town centre, which is intended to be strictly applied.
 We want to encourage more restaurants, cafes, food establishments and venues offering entertainment licensable activities and would positively encourage applications for those type of premises whilst discouraging alcohol-led premises.
-Whether there is a need or not for further premises of a particular type, in accordance with the Secretary of State's guidance at paragraph 13.18, will not be a consideration.
+Whether there is a need or not for further premises of a particular type, in accordance with the Secretary of State's guidance at paragraph 14.19, will not be a consideration.
+This type of Policy is known as a Cumulative Impact Policy (CIP).